ucsb-cs32-f18/ucsb-cs32-f18.github.io/_lab/lab00.md

 It MIGHT, SOMETIMES, be possible to do SOME of the course work on your own computer that is connected to the Internet.
 In lecture, I will give VERY brief demonstrations of how to access the CSIL machines over the internet using Windows, Mac, and Linux.

 But for some of the assignment, using CSIL is required.
-You might be able to access CSIL over the internet from your own machine rather than coming to CSIl in person.
+You might be able to access CSIL over the internet from your own machine rather than coming to CSIL in person.

 At the links below, we a "best effort" introduction to "how to do work on your own computer", and then YOU ARE ON YOUR OWN.

 -   There is no guarantee that this will always work.
--   There are two many different OS versions, flavors, configurations, etc .for us to know the ins and outs of every single one.
+-   There are two many different OS versions, flavors, configurations, etc.for us to know the ins and outs of every single one.
 -   If/when you run into difficulties there, WE CANNOT BE YOUR TECH SUPPORT.
 If you have a simple question and we know the answer, we'll tell you, but if you don't, our answer will be: "ok, then do your work in CSIL until you figure it out."

 So, please be aware: